simonkeng/language_envs/README.md

 # Language Ops

-Containers for development and deployment, built for various programming languages with compilers and dependencies baked in.
+Minimal containers for development and deployment, built for various programming languages with compilers and dependencies baked in.

 - C ✅
 - C++